 Once you have joined the Inn, in addition to passing the Bar Professional Training Course (BPTC), you must complete 12 Qualifying Sessions (QSs) within a two year period in order to be called to the Bar.
 If you are a transferring lawyer, you must complete six QSs within three years of being called.

-- In order to gain a QS, students must bring their QS ticket when attending unless the QS is ticketless (introductory events, residential/advocacy weekends and QSs on Circuit)
+- Students must bring their printed bar-coded QS ticket in order to be accredited with a QS (unless the QS is ticketless: introductory events, residential/advocacy weekends and QSs on Circuit)

 - Being called in person is worth 1 QS.
 Call in absentia does not qualify as a QS